survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 To set up a store we need to perform three steps.
 We'll need to set it up, then connect it with Alt at `Provider`, and finally connect it with `App`.

 In Alt we model stores using ES6 classes.
-To make it easy to `connect` later on, we can implement a `static` method known as `getState` that describes the default state of the store.
 Here's a minimal implementation modeled after our current state:

 **app/stores/NoteStore.js**